djizus/x402-casino/README.md

 5. **Create a Room & Start Hands**
    - From the dashboard, create a room by supplying a `tableAgentCardUrl` (or rely on the default env).
 This invokes the casino’s `createRoom` entrypoint which configures the poker-table agent.
+   - Each room receives its own poker-table endpoint (unique port) plus an agent card URL.
+The room list (`GET /ui/rooms`) shows both so agents can decide where to sit.
    - Register at least two players to that room.
    - Use the “Room Controls” form or call `/entrypoints/startRoom/invoke` with `{ roomId, overrides? }`.
    - The poker-table agent drives gameplay via A2A, and the casino displays its events in the Activity feed.